stefanwendelmann/pi-cheatsheet/README.md

 #### Preset WLAN Setup

-After Write to SD Card, Write a file named wpa_supplicant.conf to the boot partition
+After write to SD Card, write a file named wpa_supplicant.conf to the boot partition

 ```plain